thinkphp/cuba.js/README.md

 cuba.js - a micro JavaScript Framework
 --------------------------------------

-A micro-library for basic domready, JSONP (JSON with padding and script tag injection), AJAX, DOM, CSS manipulation!
+A micro-library for basic domready, JSON with padding, AJAX, DOM manipulation, YQL (Yahoo!
+Query Language) and CSS3 Animation(transition and transforms)

 ## cuba API Documentation